iswunistuttgart/latex-boilerplate/README.md

 ## directories

+### algorithms

+You are writing a code-heavy document and want to provide pseudo-code or code excerpts?
+It's always a good idea to keep content in separate files rather than all within your main document.
+This would be the folder for you to keep all algorithm or code snippets in that you may later include using package `minted`, or packages `algorithm` together with `algpseudocode`.

 ### config

 Use this directory to put any configuration of your document into.
 Be it additional packages you need to load, configuration of loaded packages like `siunitx`, layout adjustments or macro/environment definitions.